iamarjunsk/geomap/README.md

-# Geofencong application using react.js
+# Geofencing application using react.js

 ## Description
 This is a geofencing application when it click it shows curresponding population of the state of USA.